greenm01/ec4x/docs/ec4x_specs.md

 The formula will need testing and tweaking based on player feedback, especially concerning how it feels in terms of progression and economic strategy within the game.

-Previously the formula used exp(GHP) * 0.0025 XMR which grows the cost way too quickly in relation to GHP.
+Previously the formula used exp(GHP) * 0.0025 PP which grows the cost way too quickly in relation to GHP.
 Conversely, log(GHP) increases very slowly as GHP grows, and encourages a balanced economy where players can still feel the impact of economic growth on technology costs, but without the costs becoming too overwhelming.
 It allows for a more predictable and manageable progression.

 ## XYZ\.5 Construction (CST)